Natural tree versus artificial tree: which one to choose for Christmas – Sapin Belge Skip to content

 Natural tree versus artificial tree: which one to choose for a successful Christmas?

-Christmas is always a festive time when all generations give free rein to their imagination.
-Garlands, bells, candles, baubles and Christmas wreaths are prepared to let people know that Christmas is coming.
+Christmas is always a festive time when all generations let their imaginations run wild.
+Garlands, bells, candles, baubles, and Christmas wreaths are all ready to let people know that Christmas is coming.
 But the centerpiece that kicks off the festivities is the Christmas tree.
 Should you choose a natural or artificial one?
-How to choose for a successful Christmas?
+How do you choose for a successful Christmas?

 The natural tree: the tradition continues at Christmas

-Its popularity among families and those who love to celebrate Christmas is indisputable.
+Its popularity among families and those who love to celebrate Christmas is undeniable.
 The natural fir tree captivates with its pine scent.
-It is the shrub around which children and adults alike give themselves over to decorating and illuminating the house.
+It's the shrub that children and adults alike delight in decorating and illuminating their homes.
 The trunk of this fir tree is made of solid, natural wood.

-But the natural fir tree has a very limited lifespan.
-At each end-of-year holiday period, this conifer must be renewed (cut natural fir tree).
-On the other hand, the natural fir tree in a pot can be used to celebrate another Christmas if it is quickly replanted and well maintained.
+But the natural tree has a very limited lifespan.
+Each holiday season, this conifer must be renewed (cut down a natural tree).
+On the other hand, a potted natural tree can be used to celebrate another Christmas if it is quickly replanted and well maintained.

-The natural fir tree with its conical shape is not easy to transport, especially if it is quite large and majestic.
-Its weight and thorny branches are in reality, which makes it bulky and prevents its movement.
-In addition, the thorns quickly lose their freshness if they are not protected.
-However, when you buy your natural fir tree, a net and a fir bag (to be placed at the foot of the fir tree) allow it to be wrapped and transported to its destination.
+The natural fir tree, with its conical shape, is not easy to transport, especially if it is quite large and majestic.
+Its weight and thorny branches are what actually make it bulky and prevent it from being moved.
+In addition, the needles quickly lose their freshness if they are not protected.
+However, when you buy your natural fir tree, a net and a fir bag (to be placed at the foot of the tree) allow it to be wrapped and transported to its destination.

-Buying a real fir tree can be profitable over time.
-You usually have to pay €50 to €100 to have a spruce tree delivered.
-For a Nordmann or Nobilis fir, the bill is higher.
-Expect to pay from €60 to €250 for large shrubs.
+Buying a real fir tree can prove cost-effective over time.
+It typically costs between €50 and €100 to have a spruce delivered.
+For a Nordmann or Nobilis fir, the price is higher.
+Expect to pay from €60 to €250 for larger shrubs.

-All natural fir trees are grown to be used for the holiday season.
-Depending on the species, you may choose one fir tree over another.
+All natural Christmas trees are grown for use during the holiday season.
+Depending on the species, you may choose one tree over another.

 Picea Albies

-The spruce is the tree known to all.
-Its conical and bushy crown easily sets it apart from other species.
-Given the fragility of its short and thick needles, opt for a potted spruce.
-If cut, it risks withering and being in poor condition on the day of the party.
+The spruce is the tree everyone knows.
+Its conical, bushy crown easily sets it apart from other species.
+Given the fragility of its short, thick needles, opt for a potted spruce.
+If cut, it risks withering and being in poor condition on the day of the celebration.

 The Nordmann fir

-Abies nordmanniana or northern fir highlights the dark green.
-It is a plantation that is most suitable for cutting.
-Even dried, its thorns remain intact and well attached to the branches for more than a month.
-The Nordmann fir gives off a good scent that prepares the spirits for the party.
+Abies nordmanniana, or northern fir, highlights its dark green color.
+It's a plant best suited for cutting.
+Even when dried, its needles remain intact and firmly attached to the branches for over a month.
+The Nordmann fir gives off a pleasant aroma that prepares the spirits for celebration.

 Abies nobilis

-It is a shrub that originates from the United States.
+This shrub originates from the United States.
 It is particularly long and has very thick branches.
-The Abies nobilis with its green and blue color is a perfect choice, because it does not deteriorate under the effect of heat.
-It is a fir that is also increasingly cultivated in nurseries and specialized gardens.
+The green and blue Abies nobilis is a perfect choice because it does not deteriorate in the heat.
+This fir is increasingly cultivated in nurseries and specialized gardens.

-The artificial tree is often sold in small pieces that are easy to assemble.
-It is more practical for a household living in an apartment given its weight.
-To celebrate Christmas every year with an artificial Christmas tree, simply take it out of the storage bag.
-Indeed, it is easy to maintain an artificial tree and even keep it for years.
-This synthetic conifer does not suffer from temperature variations and does not lose its freshness under the effect of heat.
-Its different colors or integration of multi-colored LED bulbs at the end of its branches are an advantage and saves money to spend on decoration.
+Artificial trees are often sold in small, easy-to-assemble pieces.
+They're more practical for apartment-dwelling households given their weight.
+To celebrate Christmas every year with an artificial Christmas tree, simply remove it from its storage bag.
+Indeed, it's easy to maintain an artificial tree and even keep it for years.
+This synthetic conifer doesn't suffer from temperature fluctuations and doesn't lose its freshness in the heat.
+Its different colors or the integration of multi-colored LED bulbs at the tips of its branches are an advantage and save money spent on decorations.

-However, the artificial tree is devoid of that intoxicating smell typical of the tree.
-Without the smell of a Christmas tree, the magic of Christmas does not have its full effect.
-Also, it is a tree that requires much more care, because it is mainly composed of plastic and aluminum.
-The latter can rust if it is not well maintained.
-So, at the end of each Christmas period, take the trouble to clean it and remove the dust before storing it.
+However, the artificial tree lacks that intoxicating scent typical of Christmas trees.
+Without the scent of a Christmas tree, the magic of Christmas isn't fully felt.
+It's also a tree that requires much more care, as it's made primarily of plastic and aluminum.
+The latter can rust if not properly maintained.
+So, at the end of each Christmas season, take the time to clean and dust it before storing it away.

-Cost is also an important element to consider before choosing an artificial Christmas tree.
-In reality, the price of this tree in stores or in supermarkets can be expensive.
-This price obviously varies and depends on the quality of the stems or branches of the tree.
-You have to pay around €10 to get a mini decorative tree.
-Similarly, if you want a larger artificial tree (120-160 centimeters) you can pay a price ranging from €70 to €400.
-However, remember that once you buy this tree and maintain it properly, the benefits of this investment will spread over several years.
+Cost is also an important factor to consider before choosing an artificial Christmas tree.
+In reality, the price of this tree in stores or supermarkets can be expensive.
+This price obviously varies and depends on the quality of the tree's stems or branches.
+You should pay around €10 for a mini decorative tree.
+Similarly, if you want a larger artificial tree (120-160 centimeters), you can pay a price ranging from €70 to €400.
+However, remember that once you purchase this tree and maintain it properly, the benefits of this investment will spread over several years.

-The snow-covered artificial tree: how to get this result?
+The snow-covered artificial tree: how to achieve this result?

-The synthetic tree may be artificial, but it still attracts attention when it is covered in snow.
+Although the synthetic tree is artificial, it still attracts attention when covered in snow.
 These are, in fact, products used to create the snow effect.
-Among the most attractive snowfalls are flocking, flocked pines and the frosted tree.
+Among the most attractive snow-covered trees are flocking, flocked pine trees, and frosted trees.

 Flocking

-Flocking can be either fireproof or water-repellent.
-It is fireproof when the tree it is to cover is inside a room.
-Its advantage is its great ability to resist heat.
-In addition, being a fireproof product, it makes the white tree difficult to ignite.
-As for water-repellent flocking, it is useful for outdoor use, because it is more resistant to rain and humidity.
+Flocking can be either fire-retardant or water-repellent.
+It is fire-retardant when the tree it is to cover is inside a room.
+Its advantage is its high heat resistance.
+Furthermore, being a fire-retardant product, it makes the white tree difficult to ignite.
+As for water-repellent flocking, it is useful for outdoor use, as it is more resistant to rain and humidity.

-To take advantage of this process, ask your seller for an overview of the conditions of use and the type of flocking suited to your situation.
+To take advantage of this process, ask your seller for an overview of the conditions of use and the type of flocking suitable for your situation.

 Flocked pines

-Generally, flocked fir trees are white, but it is possible to vary the colors.
+Generally, flocked trees are white, but it is possible to vary the colors.
 They are silky and soft to the touch thanks to the mixture of cotton and glue (flocking) applied to the tree.
-The pines, despite being flocked, are very resistant and maintain their needles under the cloud of fake snow.
+Pine trees, despite being flocked, are very resistant and maintain their needles under the cloud of fake snow.

 The Frosted Tree

-Icing is a snow technique that gives a lighter effect than flocking.
+Icing is a snow-covering technique that gives a lighter effect than flocking.
 With icing, the conifer looks like a real Christmas tree covered in snow and ice.
 The effect is very realistic and natural.
 It creates an artificial environment.
-However, it is rare to find it in stores, but you can design it with an artificial snow bomb.
-Before using the homemade product and icing the tree, take the trouble to cover the ground nearby.
+However, it is rare to find it in stores, but you can create it with an artificial snow spray.
+Before using the homemade product and icing the tree, be sure to cover the ground nearby.

 A natural or artificial tree: which is less harmful to the environment?

-When choosing your Christmas tree, the balance often weighs in favor of the most ecological tree.
-Indeed, millions of households are now looking to preserve the environment through their habits and purchasing behavior.
-This is an issue that leaves no one indifferent.
-So, for Christmas we must also be eco-friendly.
+When choosing a Christmas tree, the balance often tips in favor of the most eco-friendly tree.
+Indeed, millions of households are now seeking to protect the environment through their purchasing habits and behaviors.
+It's an issue that leaves no one indifferent.
+Therefore, for Christmas, we must also be eco-friendly.

-The fir tree is often perceived as the tree with the least negative impact on the environment, because according to analyses, it would avoid deforestation.
+The fir tree is often perceived as the tree with the least negative impact on the environment, as studies suggest it prevents deforestation.
 Unfortunately, this is not the case.
-Most natural fir trees come from specialized nurseries.
-Year after year, gardeners take care of planting other new shoots to balance the losses.
+Most natural fir trees come from specialist nurseries.
+Year after year, gardeners plant new saplings to compensate for the losses.

 On the other hand, artificial trees are made of plastic and aluminum.
-The waste and garbage that these components generate have serious consequences for the environment.
-Not to mention flocked trees which are non-recyclable and cannot be reused for other purposes.
+The waste and garbage these components generate have serious environmental consequences.
+Not to mention flocked trees, which are non-recyclable and cannot be reused for other purposes.

 Quelles-sont-les-différentes-variétés-et-espèces-de-sapins-de-Noël Sapin Belge